 - Wear a facemask if you are sick

 - If you are sick: You should wear a facemask when you are around other people and before you enter a healthcare provider’s office.
-It can be difficult to locate a mask or face covering; if you are unable to locate one, you can make your own using these instructions.
-There are instructions for making masks or face coverings with or without sewing.

 - It is of the utmost importance that you never put a mask or face covering on an infant or an adult that is not able to adjust or remove the mask themselves.
 This could compromise their ability to breathe.